tmjonker/tmjonker/README.md

 # Hi there! 👋

-My name is Tim Jonker, a software developer based in [Manassas, VA].
+My name is Tim Jonker, a software developer based in Manassas, VA.
 Welcome to my GitHub profile!

 ## 👨‍💻 Technologies and Tools